 Stage 5 — Fury (Wrath): Enemies attack with fierce attacks and flames.
 The boss (Crabburn) attacks the player with an arsenal of destructive weaponry as well as destroying the city itself.

 Stage 6 — Spite (Envy): You face off against your evil clone who is very jealous of you.
 He attacks with mainly green bullets and also uses your weapon, but in an offensive manner.

 Stage 7 — Self (Pride): You face off against your prideful leader, Xero-Fin.
 He uses attacks from the other bosses, referencing the sin of pride being the source of the other six.

 This is how the Archfiends in Soul Sacrifice are classified, with the eighth category known as the Desperate, akin to Orthodox Christianity.

 In Ragnarok Online, each of the 2-2 jobs represents a sin.
-Sages represent Envy, Alchemists represent Gluttony, Rogues represent Greed, Dances represent Lust, Crusaders represent Pride, Bards represent Sloth and Monks represent Wrath.
+Sages represent Envy, Alchemists represent Gluttony, Rogues represent Greed, Dancers represent Lust, Crusaders represent Pride, Bards represent Sloth, and Monks represent Wrath.

 The towns in Final Fantasy: The 4 Heroes of Light are all plagued by a demon representing the Deadly Sins.
 For instance, Mammon, demon of ice and envy, freezes the hearts of Invidia's people so they desire to conquer the warmer world.

-In Dead Rising 3, seven of the psychopaths that Nick fights represents a sin.
+In Dead Rising 3, seven of the psychopaths that Nick fights represent a sin.
 Almost all of them die at the hands of their own sin.